santumahapatra/notes/README.md

 * Use Markdown instead of text
 * Transition to Daily Format
 * Add Timestamps for Each Entry
+* Add a folder structure in a hierarchical order by year by month

 Original Creator Notes are Below